microsoft/ai-chat-protocol/README.md

 # Microsoft AI Chat Protocol

-The Microsoft AI Chat Protocol is a library for building AI Chat applications and interfaces.
+The Microsoft AI Chat Protocol is a library for building AI Chat interfaces.

+*Note: we are currently in public preview.
+Your feedback is greatly appreciated as we get ready to be generally available!*

 With the AI Chat Protocol, you will be able to:

-* Develop AI chat interfaces, components, and applications in several languages:
+* Develop AI chat interfaces, components, and applications in JavaScript/TypeScript
-  * **Currently available**: .NET, JavaScript
-* Stream text from LLM-powered backends with ease
+* Consume LLM-powered backends with ease, either synchronously or by streaming
 * Easily incorporate HTTP middleware for logging, authentication, and more.

-*Note: we are currently in public preview.
-Your feedback is greatly appreciated as we get ready to be generally available!*

 **Please star the repo to show your support for this project!**

 ## Getting Started

-To get started with the AI Chat Protocol, check out our documentation *here*.
+To get started with the AI Chat Protocol, check out our getting started guide (coming soon).

-Alternatively, if you'd like to get started with our *samples* [TODO: link]:

-* **JavaScript frontend**:
-  * React + Python with OpenAI and Azure AI Model as a Service (MaaS)
-  * React + NodeJS with OpenAI and Azure AI Model as a Service (MaaS)
-  * React + .NET with OpenAI and Azure AI Model as a Service (MaaS)

 ## Contributing